Atlas975/Notes/Databases/Database_systems.md

 ___
 # Databases systems
-- An organized collection of information.
+- An organised collection of information.
 - Databases have to cope with:
   1. Massive volumes of data
   2. Multiple simultaneous users